 Withdrawal of funds and termination of account.

-(a) A government may withdraw some or all of its money or terminate the account
+(a) A government may withdraw some or all of its money or terminate the account.

+(b) A government requesting withdrawal of money from an account created under this section must do so at a time and in the manner required by the executive director of PERA, subject to the policies and procedures established by the State Board of Investment.